nlpcloud/nlpcloud-php/README.md

 Call the `question()` method and pass the following:

 1. Your question
-1. A context that the model will use to try to answer your question
+1. (Optional) A context that the model will use to try to answer your question

 ```php
 echo json_encode($client->question('<Your question>','<Your context>'));